wanglab-broad/harmonics/README.md

 ```

 ## 2. Usage
-We can use this package in Python as follows:
+This package can be used in Python as follows:
 ```python
 import scanpy as sc
 import harmonics as hm